nikoscham/nikoscham/README.md

 <!-- - 👋 Hi, I’m Nikos.
 I’m a Chemical Engineer, PhD
 - 👀 I'm interested in computational modeling and machine learning
 - ⚡ Fun fact: I love listening to music and playing the guitar! 🎸 -->
-<b>Hi, I'm Nikos!</b> </br>I work as a Research and Development Engineer at the Hellenic Research Centre for Metals SA (ELKEME).
+<b>Hi, I'm Nikos!</b> </br>I am a Research and Development Engineer at the Hellenic Research Centre for Metals SA (ELKEME).
 I hold a PhD in Chemical Engineering from the National Technical University of Athens, Greece.
 - 👀 I'm interested in modeling of industrial applications.
 - 📢 Since 2023, I've been developing <a href="https://feascript.com/" target="_blank">FEAScript</a>, an open-source JavaScript library for solving differential equations using the finite element method.
 I’m actively seeking co-developers!
 If you’re interested, please feel free to reach out.
 - 📫 You can reach me at <a href="mailto:nikoscham@gmail.com">nikoscham at gmail dot com</a>.